emguz/Reactive-LEDs/Hardware-Selection/Development-Boards.md

 - Max $450

 Although not all of these are necessary for my current project, I wanted to include some "nice to haves" in my list that may become useful in future projects.
-Upon my search, I noticed that wireless communication in FPGA dev boards were reletavely uncommon, so I found narrowed my search to dev boards with wireless communication as this was my limiting factor.
+Upon my search, I noticed that wireless communication in FPGA dev boards were reletavely uncommon, so I narrowed my search to dev boards with wireless communication as this was my limiting factor.
 Below is a list of boards I found.

 ### [Real Digital Blackboard](https://www.realdigital.org/hardware/blackboard)
 ![Real Digital Blackboard](../images/RealDigitalBlackboard.png)